Briton dies in detention in breakaway east Ukraine region | Law-Order

 A Briton who was detained by Russian-backed separatists in Ukraine and accused of being a mercenary has died, an official in the self-proclaimed Donetsk People's Republic (DPR) said on Friday.

 The death of Paul Urey, 45, was confirmed by a British charity which described him as a humanitarian worker and denied he had any military background.
-Urey was captured in southeast Ukraine in late April while attempting to help a woman who had been permitted to travel to Britain leave Russian-controlled territory, said Presidium Network, a charity that had advised him on safety.
+Urey was captured in southeast Ukraine in late April while attempting to help a woman who had been given permission to travel to Britain leave Russian-controlled territory, said Presidium Network, a charity which had advised him on safety.

-He was stopped at a checkpoint, detained, and charged with "mercenary activities" by separatists in the DPR, a breakaway entity that is recognized only by Russia, Syria, and North Korea.
+He was stopped at a checkpoint, detained and charged with "mercenary activities" by separatists in the DPR, a breakaway entity which is recognised only by Russia, Syria and North Korea.
 Presidium Network said Britain's Foreign Office had informed Urey's family of his death.
-No immediate comment was available from the Foreign Office.
+A spokesperson for the Foreign Office told Reuters it was "urgently seeking clarification from the Russian government on media reports that a British aid worker has died in Ukraine."

 "On our part, despite the severity of the alleged crime, Paul Urey was provided with appropriate medical assistance.
 However, given the diagnoses and stress, he passed away on July 10," she said.
 Urey and another Briton, Dylan Healy, were detained at a checkpoint controlled by separatist forces in late April.